-Participants should view general Stoa rules prior to attending the tournament.
+- Participants should view general Stoa rules prior to attending the tournament.
 They can be found at: http://www.stoausa.org

-Please click on the "Student Registration" tab above and complete all necessary steps.
-To add students to a family registration, just click ADD STUDENT.
+- Please click on the "Student Registration" tab above and complete all necessary steps.
+To add students to a family registration, click ADD STUDENT.

 - Registration Questions can be directed to the registrar at ConcordiaChallenge@gmail.com

 All LDers should check-in prior to 7:40 AM on Thursday so we know you are here and your first round will start on time.
-All TPers should be finished checking in by 8:30 AM for the same reasons.
+All TPers should be completely checked in by 8:30 AM for the same reasons.